spiffe/spiffe-helper/examples/mosquitto/README.md

-# User authentication in Postgresql using SVIDs with DNS names
+# User authentication in Mosquitto using SVIDs with DNS names

 This is an example of how **spiffe-helper** can be used to authenticate users to a **Mosquitto** broker using x509 SVIDs.